saycel/towers-of-power/AT_Commands_Lab.md

 - __AT+CIMI__ Get the IMSI number from the module
 - __AT+CSQ__ Check the signal strength

-####Notes on sending an SMS with AT Commands
-There are a series of commands which must be executed in order to send an SMS using AT Commands.
-First the module must be in text mode.
-Then, you must send the AT+CMGS command with the destination number, 129, body of the message and a return character.
-When using Cool Term this character must be a hex character.
-Not sure if this is always the case.

-- __AT+CMGF=1__ Set the module into text mode
-- __AT+CMGS="destination phone number", 129, \<body of message\> \<hex return character '1A'\>__ Note: When sending SMS messages through OpenBTS you do not need to use the 129 code.

 ####Notes on receiving SMS messages
 The module must be in text mode.
 Then you can query the network for all of the messages or a message at a specific index.